Python-SIP/sip/sphinx/c_api.rst

         the type-specific pointer.

+.. c:function:: void sipSetUserObject(sipSimpleWrapper *obj, PyObject *user)

+    .. versionadded:: 4.19

+    Each wrapped object can contain a reference to a single Python object that can be used for any purpose by handwritten code and will automatically be garbage collected at the appropriate time.
+This sets that object.

+    :param obj:
+        the wrapped object.
+    :param user:
+        the user object.

 .. c:type:: sipSimpleWrapper

     This is a C structure that represents a Python wrapped instance whose type is :class:`sip.simplewrapper`.
 It is an extension of the ``PyObject`` structure and so may be safely cast to it.

+    When the limited Python API is enabled and Python v3.2 or later is being used then it is only available as an opaque (i.e. incomplete) type and the following memebers are not available.

     .. c:member:: void *data